syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-PowerPoint-presentation.md

 {% endhighlight %}

-## Printing a PowerPoint presentation
+## Print a PowerPoint presentation

 You can print the presentation document by converting the PowerPoint Presentation slides to images.
 For more information about converting the PowerPoint presentation slides to images, see [Conversion](http://www.google.com/# "").
 You can use the System.Drawing.Printing.[PrintDocument](https://msdn.microsoft.com/en-us/library/system.drawing.printing.printdocument(v=vs.110).aspx# "") class to print the converted images by the default printer or to any of the available printer with customized settings.

-The following code example demonstrates converting the slides of a PowerPoint presentationto images.
+The following code example demonstrates how to convert the slides of a PowerPoint presentationto images.

 {% highlight c# %}
 [C#]